actris/data-management-plan/DMP/initial-DMP.md

 #### 4.2.4: Version control of ACTRIS (meta)data

-The ACTRIS DC aims at providing clear versioning of its data and metadata, due to the decentralised nature of the Data Centre, this varies between the different data centre units, and implementation will be done on unit level.
+The ACTRIS DC aims at providing clear versioning of its data and metadata.
+Due to the decentralised nature of the Data Centre, this varies between the different data centre units, and implementation will be done on unit level.

 As a guiding principle, all data submitted to ACTRIS passing quality assurance should be uniquely identified.
 In case of updates, a ID-number is generated, and previous data versions should be identifiable and kept available upon request while the latest version is served through the ACTRIS Data Centre.